Starbucks Roastery Reserve Chicago, largest in world, opens on Magnificent Mile Friday

 Officials said this location will officially be the largest Starbucks in the world.

-The Starbucks Reserve Roastery Chicago is located at 646 N. Michigan Avenue at opens at 9 a.m.
+The Starbucks Reserve Roastery Chicago is located at 646 N. Michigan Avenue and opened at 9 a.m.